luloulamon/b2Backup-linux/README.md

 ##########################################################################################
 # b2Backup-linux
- Uses bash script with b2 python CLI to encrypt and upload to a Backblaze B2 backup bucket
+ Uses bash script with b2 python CLI to encrypt and upload to a Backblaze B2 backup bucket.

+Just a simple project as I wanted to implement my own backup system that fully encrypts the files but still retains paths for future restores.

 ##########################################################################################